leodzung/Airbnb-Kaggle-Challenge/README.md

 Age is followed by the date the account created.
 The date is parsed to the day of the week, month, and year.
 This confirms our theory discussed aboved: travelling business is very seasonal.
 The date that you make the booking can be a very important evident to where you want to go.
 I personally never would want to travel to Boston, MA (where I live) in the middle of the winter, and would always want to come visit my home country Vietnam in the summer.

+Also as predicted, the time that a user spend per session is also important to predict the user's next behavior.

 What features did I end up using?
 What features did I create?